Who's The Boss In Your House?... Understanding The Dog Pack Hierarchy

 • looking eye-to-eye

-• moving in between two people, two dogs, or another dog and a person
+• moving in between 2 people, 2 dogs, or another dog and a person

 Remember, it is immensely important that you be totally consistent with your behavior and rewards if you want your dog to be consistent with his.